 - 30% less CO2 emissions

-- Ultra light material
+- Ultra-light material

-- Both bullet and stab resistant
+- Both bulletproof and stabproof

 - Comfortable